odanylo/oilpalmSEasia/README.md

 ## High-resolution oil palm detection across South-East Asia

-Repository for creating a habitat type map in [Google Earth Engine](https://earthengine.google.com/).
+Repository for detection of oil palm in [Google Earth Engine](https://earthengine.google.com/).

 In this study we develop an approach to map oil palm on a large scale for South East Asia including age of plantations.
 Our pixel-based classification approach uses a set of input features derived from Copernicus Sentinel-1 data as well as from additional auxiliary datasets.
 The high resolution and frequency of Sentinel-1 observations enables us to detect not only large oil palm plantations, but also smallholder farms under 1ha in size.
 Using a continuous flow of Sentinel-1 data we aim to make our approach operational and enable oil palm plantation expansion monitoring.